 The Office of the Mayor

-It is an honor to serve the people of Delphi as Mayor, having been appointed in August 2020 by the Common Council to fill out the term of previous Mayor Shane Evans--now the Deputy Prosecutor for Carroll County.
+It is an honor to serve the people of Delphi as Mayor.
 The City of Delphi is a wonderful place to call home with its strong business community, amazing recreational opportunities, exciting festivals, significant architecture and heritage assets, and a great school system.

-Over the next three years, my goal is to continue infrastructure improvements to meet the current and future needs, pursue residential development, attract new businesses while supporting our existing businesses, and involve citizens in planning for Delphi's future.
+During my term, my goal is to continue infrastructure improvements to meet current and future needs, pursue residential development, attract new businesses while supporting our existing businesses, and involve citizens in planning for Delphi's future.
 Feel free to reach out with your concerns and to share your visions for our community!

 Duties of the Mayor...